Is Now Right Time to Replace My Air Conditioner? – Air Conditioner Replacement ServiceFebruary 22, 2019

 The air conditioner is not efficient as it was

-> If your AC unit has scored low SEER rating, it will cost you so much money to operate it.
+If your AC unit has scored low SEER rating, it will cost you so much money to operate it.
 Today, modern air conditioners have to own a SEER rating of at least 13.
-You can spend less on energy costs by the old air conditioner replacement one with a new and more efficient air conditioner.
+You can spend less on energy costs by the old air conditioner with a new and more efficient air conditioner.

-> If costly repairs are inevitable
+If costly repairs are inevitable

 When you face an expensive repair, it is understandable that you want to compare the costs of the repair and a new air conditioner.
 If the repair cost covers a huge part of a new system, and your AC unit shows any of these signs above, a replacement will make more financial sense.

 Do you notice that your air conditioner regularly break down?
 Do you call the repair service every month because of a new issue with your old unit?
 These kinds of repair costs add up, and it does not make any sense to maintain the older unit.
 Invest in an air conditioner replacement and save yourself the headaches.

 The federal government is phasing Freon out to conserve energy nationwide.
 As a result, Freon costs are rising incrementally.
 If your AC unit uses Freon, you will need air conditioner replacement to switch over to the new refrigerant, R410A.

 Is it hard to keep your home cool?
 It is the sign that your AC unit has overlived or even an improperly sized system.
 No matter what the reason is, you want your air conditioner to run smoothly.
 If it is not able to do its job, air conditioner replacement will be a better option for you.

 The best time to purchase an air conditioner